MRCIEU/mr-kg/processing/README.md

 # MR-KG Processing Pipeline

-Complete guide for the ETL processing pipeline that creates MR-KG databases from raw LLM results and EFO ontology data.
+ETL processing pipeline that creates MR-KG databases from raw LLM results and EFO ontology data.

-See @docs/SETTING-UP.md for initial repo setup.
-See @docs/ENV.md for environment variables (ACCOUNT_CODE and others).
+For complete processing documentation, see @docs/processing/overview.md.

+For initial setup and prerequisites, see @docs/setting-up.md.

 ## Overview

-The processing pipeline transforms raw inputs into vectorized databases consumed by the web stack:

 ```mermaid
 flowchart TD